 “It is really informative and a great start for beginners!
 I like how you expand the code base gradually and each line of code really taught me something!” — Faye Fang

-“Reading your book was easier for me to grasp than digesting the documentation(s).
+“Being completely new to web scraping and Ruby reading your book was easier to grasp than digesting the documentation(s).
 Simply put, being overwhelmed with course work and a regular job it’s just been super handy to have your reference manual on hand so I can get to the meat without skimming!” — John Mayo

 Who is this handbook for?